 “We strongly feel that we have been blessed and we want to share that with others.
 Most importantly, we want to teach our own kids that they have a responsibility to ‘Give Back!'” – Kim Mitchell

-Based off of the Bible Verse, Joshua 22:5; “Love the Lord your God and WALK in all his ways!”
+Walk the Walk’s name is based off of the Bible Verse, Joshua 22:5; “Love the Lord your God and WALK in all his ways!”

 Meet Our Team

 Position at Walk the Walk: Co-Founder and logistics coordinator.

 Favorite part of working at Walk the Walk?: It is mostly about the people.
 I enjoy bringing people together to help other people.
 There is no more important asset we posses and the one others are in need of the most other than our time.

 Do you prefer Text, Calls or Emails?: Face to face or phone calls are always best for conversations and emails are OK to share information.